expyriment/blog/index.md

 ---
-Title: Expyriment blog
+Title: The Expyriment Blog
-Description: The official blog of Expyriment, a Python library for cognitive and neuroscientific experiments
+Description: Updates and insights from the Expyriment team on new features, developments, and general aspects of experimental research
 ---

 [!PAGES date]